Remembering David Lynch's musical legacy: 10 songs to go beyond the films

 Remembering David Lynch’s musical legacy: 10 songs to go beyond the films

-The loss of singular talent and visionary filmmaker David Lynch is not only felt in the world of cinema, but music, where he had inextricable influence on multiple generations of artists
+The loss of singular talent and visionary filmmaker David Lynch is not only felt in the world of cinema, but music, where he had inextricable influence on multiple generations of artists.
+Maria Sherman runs through the 10 best songs to remember his legacy

 Your support helps us to tell the story